jhburns/ExperienceCapture/ECBackend/API/README.md

 API documentation is available in [OpenAPI format](https://swagger.io/docs/specification/about/) at `http://localhost:8090/api/v1/openapi/ui` after starting the server.

+However, there are some limitations to using OpenAPI right now:

+- Response schema in many cases can not be given.
+Instead, make a request to get the schema in the response informally.
+- The `?ugly=true` query parameter does work, but Swagger UI displays all json pretty anyway.

 ## Folder Breakdown

 - `source/LibraryScripts/` a collection of common logic.